 How does Night Sight work?

-The technology itself is actually very similar to that on the Huawei P20 and Mate 20 phones, using multiple shots and combining them, with AI working to make sure that the colour stays in balance and that shake is kept to a minimum.
+The technology itself is actually very similar to that first seen on Huawei phones, using multiple shots and combining them, with AI working to make sure that the colour stays in balance and that shake is kept to a minimum.

 Here's what's happening: